On a Rankin-Selberg integral of three Hermitian cusp forms: Introduction

 \section{Introduction}

-The spinor $L-$function attached to a cuspidal (holomorphic) Siegel eigenform $G$ of degree two has been an object of intense study in the literature.
-It was the seminal work of Andrianov in \cite{andrianov2} who first obtained an integral representation of such an $L-$function and from there derived a functional equation and established its analytic properties.
+The spinor $L$-function attached to a cuspidal (holomorphic) Siegel eigenform $G$ of degree two has been an object of intense study in the literature.
+It was the seminal work of Andrianov in \cite{andrianov2} who first obtained an integral representation of such an $L$-function and from there derived a functional equation and established its analytic properties.
 However, the integral representation obtained by Andrianov does not allow one (or at least it is not known how) to obtain algebraicity properties of the critical values.
 The difficulty seems to be related to the fact that the integral representation involves Eisenstein series which are defined over symmetric spaces which do not have a structure of a Shimura variety.
-Later work, such as the one of Kohnen and Skoruppa in \cite{kohnen_skoruppa}, obtained other integral representations using Eisenstein series over the Siegel upper space but of weight zero and hence not holomorphic (or nearly holomorphic).
-One should also mention here that if on the other hand $G$ is taken non-holomorphic, there is recent work of Loeffler, Pilloni, Skinner and Zerbes in \cite{LPSZ}, where they obtain algebraicity results and construct $p-$adic $L-$functions.
+Later work, such as the one of Kohnen and Skoruppa in \cite{kohnen_skoruppa}, obtained other integral representations using Eisenstein series over the Siegel upper half space but of weight zero and hence not holomorphic (or nearly holomorphic).
+One should also mention here that if on the other hand $G$ is taken non-holomorphic, there is recent work of Loeffler, Pilloni, Skinner and Zerbes in \cite[Theorem A]{LPSZ}, where they construct a $p$-adic measure which interpolates twists of such $L$-values.

-It is perhaps surprising that a seemingly more complicated object, the twist of the spinor $L-$function of $G$ (from now on always assumed holomorphic) by an elliptic cusp form $h$ (that is $\textup{Sp}_4 \times \textup{GL}_2$) does afford an integral representation, which allows one to not only study analytic properties but also algebraic (and $p-$adic).
+It is perhaps surprising that a seemingly more complicated object, the twist of the spinor $L$-function of $G$ (from now on always assumed holomorphic) by an elliptic cusp form $h$ (that is $\textup{Sp}_4 \times \textup{GL}_2$) does afford an integral representation, which allows one to not only study analytic properties but also algebraic (and $p$-adic).
 Actually, there are (at least) two different such integral representations.
 The one obtained by Furusawa in \cite{furusawa}, uses an Eisenstein series over a unitary group and its restriction to $\textup{Sp}_4$.
 There is a series of works based on this idea, most notably by Saha in \cite{saha}, generalising the work of Furusawa.